momen-said/Datacamp-Projects/README.md

-# Datacamp SQL projects
+# Datacamp projects

-# This is a Repo for all the Projects I had solved on Datacamp using SQL
+# This is a Repo for all the Projects I had solved on Datacamp:

-## projects:
+## SQL projects:
 - Optimizing Online Sports Retail Revenue
 - Analyze International Debt Statistics
 - What and Where are the World's Oldest Businesses